Healthy Homes Assessment Te Awanga

 What We Do

-As building inspectors, we take on all elements involved in specialist home examinations.
-We’re there to make sure you make the best decision when purchasing your next property.
+As building inspectors we handle all aspects of professional home inspects.
+We’re here to make sure you make the right choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We will conduct comprehensive inspections so you won’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the exciting aspects of buying or owning your own house.
+We value your money, and undertake detailed checks to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun aspects of buying or owning your own house.

-We specialise in a range of solutions to ensure that you are fully informed of the condition of any property you may be looking to purchase or sell along with other services.
+We are specialised in a range of solutions to ensure you are fully aware of the state of any property you may be considering buying or selling as well as additional solutions.

-We do not just collaborate with you, but we also have important clients such as bank branches, local councils, and insurance firms.
-Evidently , they are pleased with this peace of mind provided, because of the information contained in our building inspection reports.
+We not only work with you but we also have important clients such as local councils, banks, and insurance firms.
+Evidently , they enjoy this reassurance provided, thanks to the information included in our reports on building inspections.

-Our systematic method of conducting your home inspection and the most up-to-date software technology which includes digital photos in the Report, you can actually see any issues that may be found.
-Through our comprehensive report, it is not surprising that we have so many clients who recommend our services to their family and friends.
+We have a systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the reports, you can actually see any issues identified.
+Through our comprehensive report, it is no wonder we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports